oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         **Note**: Public key **authentication is successful** again!

-    - Now, go back to your terminal session on DBSECLAB VM to test the connection to DB23AI VM
+    - Finally, go back to your terminal session **on DBSECLAB VM** to test the connection to DB23AI VM

         ````
         <copy>